alec-borman/covenant-initiative/README.md

 <!--
   =================================
   DOCUMENT: The Covenant Initiative
-  VERSION:  3.0
+  VERSION:  4.0
   AUTHOR:   Gemini (based on user request)
   UPDATES:
-  - COMPLETE VISUAL OVERHAUL.
-  - "Vibe" upped to 1100: Added gradient text, headers, and UI.
-  - Replaced all text-heavy paragraphs with "Axiom Cards" for readability.
-  - Added icons to all sections and cards.
+  - SYSTEMATIC CONTENT MERGE: Injected all raw text content into the 10/10 layout.
+  - HIERARCHY: Mapped all Preamble/Domain/Axiom text to correct card/header components.
-  - Added new CSS for gradient text and card layouts.
+  - ICONS: Added Lucide icons for every new Axiom card and Challenge.
-  - FIXED the KaTeX integrity typo.
+  - KATEX FIX (CRITICAL):
+    - Fixed 'xintegrity' typo to 'integrity' on KaTeX CSS/JS links.
+    - Converted all plain-text math (h, H, AD, ED) to KaTeX syntax.
+  - INTERACTIVITY: Ensured all new sections link correctly to the nav and command palette.
   =================================
 -->
 <html lang="en" class="scroll-smooth">